mbitirini/autocomplete-challenge-mbitirini/questions.md

 ```

-- Callbacks use the error-first pattern, where the first parameter is reserved for an error object.
-If there's no error the object is null.
-Otherwise, it contains error information.
-This parameter is checked to handle errors effectively, like the example below:
+- Callbacks' first parameter is for an error object.
+It's null if there's no error and contains error information if there is.
+We check this parameter to handle errors effectively, as in the example below:

 ```
 function asyncOperation(callback) {